 Why do employers do drug testing?

 Subject to applicable law and the employer’s policies, an employment-related drug test may be performed prior to starting a new job.
-Also, employers use drug testing to help ensure and safe, secure and drug-free work environment.
+Also, employers use drug testing to help ensure a safe, secure, and drug-free work environment.
 Drug testing is a very controlled process to ensure the integrity of the sample provided by an applicant.
-This process is mandated so sample tested are not adulterated with or mixed with other samples.
+This process is monitored so sample tests are not adulterated or mixed with other samples.

 The samples are tested at laboratories that set cutoff levels designed to accurately identify the drugs being tested.
 The process to establish cutoff levels will also help identify the most used adulterants and rule out passive exposure as a reasonable explanation for a positive result.

 Today’s confirmation testing methods are very sophisticated in identifying the exact substance that is present in the drug screening specimen.
 As a further measure to assure accuracy and integrity of the drug screening process, employers may utilize the services of Medical Review Officers to afford donors an opportunity to provide legitimate medical explanations for any positive test results.

 All these precautions are designed to help protect the donor and help alleviate concerns over their prescribed medication use and consumption of foods.

 For commercial driving positions regulated by the U.S. Department of Transportation, regular drug testing is required as a condition of employment.